MauroPons/gomparator/README.md

 Excludes a value from both json for the specified path.
 A [path](#path-syntax) is a series of keys separated by a dot or #.
 Default results.#.payer_costs.#.payment_method_option_id

 #### `--parameter cutting`
-Separate in files by the parameters parametrized
+Separate in files by the parameters parametrized.
+Default caller_id,display_filtered,differential_pricing_id,bins,public_key

 ## Path syntax